harsh-agarwal/ACRV-SLAM_using_DL/README.md

 I have prepared a log that I followed before starting the project you might find it useful to start with.
 [A begginer's guide to vision and DL](https://harsh-agarwal.github.io/A-start!/)

-# Pre Requisites (System Requirements)
+# Pre-requisites (System Requirements)

-The following need to be installed:
+The following libararies and softwares need to be installed:

-- Anaconda installation with all the latest dependencies which includes openCV and many othr libraries that CAFFE uses at the back
+- [Anaconda](https://conda.io/docs/install/quick.html) installation with all the latest dependencies which includes openCV and many othr libraries that CAFFE uses at the back
-- a C++ Compiler.
+- a C++ Compiler(msut be there!
+Just do version check!)
 - CUDA 7.5 or CUDA 8.0 libraries along with a GPU.
 The depth network is pretty huge so you need to have enough GPU space to train the network.
 - [CAFFE(Convolutional Architecture for Fast Feature Extraction)](http://caffe.berkeleyvision.org/)
   Please follow the instructions given on the website and build CAFFE with Python Layer Support as three layers that we would be using are written in python.
 Also add the layers that has been included in the caffe directory in the repository at suitable locations in your system so that your caffe has all the layers and mathematical tools to run our network.